Jump to section

 - Compliance workspace data — URLs you add for scanning, GitHub repository connections, GDPR module data (RoPA entries, DSR records, DPIA assessments, vendor details, breach records), and any notes or evidence you upload.

-- Infrastructure connections — when you connect a cloud account (AWS, Google Cloud, or Azure) for infrastructure scanning, you provide access credentials.
+- Infrastructure connections — when you connect a cloud account (AWS, Google Cloud, Azure, DigitalOcean), a managed-database provider (Supabase, Neon, PlanetScale, MongoDB Atlas, Aiven), or a PaaS / edge provider (Vercel, Cloudflare) for infrastructure scanning, you provide access credentials.
 These are encrypted before storage (see Security measures) — we retain only a short key hint (the last few characters of the access key ID) in readable form, alongside the provider and default scan region.
+Each credential is scoped either tenant-wide or bound to a single website you have added; the scope governs which scans it is used for and which reports its findings appear in.

 - Site ownership attestation — to scan a website you confirm you own it or are authorised to scan it.
 We record that confirmation (the acting user, timestamp and IP address) and a verification token, and we perform DNS/HTTP look-ups against the domain you ask us to verify.
 This is kept as audit evidence of authorisation and is not used for any other purpose.